 2. Start with a pose: This can be a human or anything else living, including plants.
 This is when I start with a composition that features this element and I choose colors and other elements of the piece as I go along.

-I have a Creative Cloud subscription and it’s one of the best investements I’ve made for my art business.
+I like to work on two different kinds of artworks.
+The first is the graphic kind which I create in Photoshop on my desktop.
+This type of artwork includes photographic & other collages, abstracts etc. The second type is illustrations/paintings.
+For these, I use Adobe Fresco.
+I have a Creative Cloud subscription and it’s one of the best investments I’ve made for my art business.
 I tried everything from Procreate to Draw but my favorite is Fresco – because of its awesome brushes, ease of use, unlimited layers, simple settings and quick export options.

-Once I’m happy with my artwork, I either export it to my Dropbox or to my Creative Cloud storage – both of which I can easily access from my desktop.
+Once I’m happy with my artwork, I either export it to my Dropbox or to my Creative Cloud storage – both of which I can easily access from my desktop at work.

-I use Photoshop on my desktop to sometimes clean up artwork or add patterns, change colors, add minor elements etc. and then the artwork’s ready to be printed!
+My desktop is where I prep all my artwork for licensing and for printing.
+I use Photoshop to clean up the art or add patterns, change colors, add minor elements etc. and then the artwork’s ready to be printed!